 No one wants to feel that they are giving up land which belongs to them even if it is only a few inches!
 Usually with my help any potential dispute and risk of ill feeling between your neighbour and yourself can be avoided.
 However, that is not true in all cases.

 An increasing number of boundary disputes concern the building and extending of homes.
 For instance:

 My involvement as your solicitor is important as most often the starting point will be to look at your Title Deeds.
 These may well contain copies of old Conveyances or Leases with plans drawn to scale, which may contain measurements and can be vital in establishing where boundaries lie.

 Such plans are likely to be much more reliable than the file plan which is held at the Land Registry.
-In fact, we have recently settled a case where the plan held at the Land Registry bore almost no relation to the situation on the ground, although, happily, the matter was capable of resolution because plans in the old pre-registration Deeds showed the boundaries of the properties from the time that they were built in the 1920s.
-As boundary disputes invariably involve disputes with neighbours, these can easily become very heated and can be extremely stressful for clients who may feel that they can never get away from the problem.
-After all if you have had a hard day at work the last thing you need when you go home is to be confronted by a neighbour who could become abusive or aggressive because of the dispute.
+I have settled a dispute where the plan held at the Land Registry bore little relation to the actual site.
+It was capable of resolution because plans in the old Title Deeds showed the boundaries of the properties from the time they were built in the 1920s.